 - Portal.
 A site with a high amount of data, which provides content and additional services.
-There are personalized and niche portals – the first to offer users the possibility of customizations and interface and content preferences, while the latter are targeted at a specific target audience.
+Personalized and niche portals exist – the first to offer users the possibility of customizations and interface and content preferences, while the latter targeted at a specific target audience.

 - Resources with mandatory registration (User Registration).
-Projects with free content requiring visitors to create an account and provide certain demographic data – this allows you to track user behavior and create portraits webbing segments used to conduct targeted advertising campaigns.
+Projects with free content requiring visitors to create an account and provide certain demographic data – this allows you to track user behavior and develop portrait webbing segments used to conduct targeted advertising campaigns.

 - Search engine advertising (Query-based Paid Placement).
 Sale of advertising positions in the issuance of search engines.

 - Contextual Advertising.
 Advertising is displayed on the page, the content that is relevant to the ad.

 - Behavioral Marketing.
 Used by developers and webmasters, embedding advertising software into their solutions and resources to sell thematic advertising based on individual user activity while surfing in the World Wide Web.